katlogic/openshift-openresty-cartridge/README.md

-## Openshift Nginx Cartridge
+## Openshift Nginx/OpenResty Cartridge

-A cartridge for openshift that enables Nginx to be used as the web server.
+A cartridge for openshift that enables Nginx/LuaJIT to be used as the web server.

 ### Installation